zacharygraber/2020-Xtern-DS/README.md

 # 2020-Xtern-DS
-Submission for the 2020 Xtern Data Science Program
+This is my submission for the 2020 Xtern Data Science Program.
+You can find my analysis and insights in ```insights.pdf``` in the source root.
+All source code will be contained in the ```code``` directory.